vuejs/docs/src/api/component-instance.md

   - For components with multiple root nodes, `$el` will be the placeholder DOM node that Vue uses to keep track of the component's position in the DOM (a text node, or a comment node in SSR hydration mode).

   :::tip
-  For consistency, its is recommended to use [template refs](/guide/essentials/template-refs.html) for direct access to elements instead of relying on `$el`.
+  For consistency, it is recommended to use [template refs](/guide/essentials/template-refs.html) for direct access to elements instead of relying on `$el`.
   :::

 ## $options